smaho-engineering/mailto/README.md

 }
 ```

-0. Clone the repository
+1. Clone the repository
 1. Change directory to `cd example/http_server`
-2. Start HTTP server `dart main.dart`
+1. Start HTTP server `dart main.dart`
-3. Open your browser and visit `localhost:3000`
+1. Open your browser and visit `localhost:3000`
-4. Click on the link
+1. Click on the link
-5. If you have an email client installed on your computer, this client will be opened when you click the link on the HTML page.
+1. If you have an email client installed on your computer, this client will be opened when you click the link on the HTML page.

+#### Screenshots

 <img src="https://github.com/smaho-engineering/mailto/blob/master/assets/dart-server.png?raw=true" alt="mailto demo: Dart server HTML" width="500"/>